 It’s now time to get those scissors out and cut out the unwanted parts and keep the portion that looks good.
 Add lace or tassels around its circumference.
 There you have it – a pretty rug that’s perfect to be placed in your bedroom or on your patio to add a touch of elegance to it.

-2. Floor Mats for Your Car
+Use Old Carpets as Floor Mats for Your Car

 The good news is that you no longer need to buy those expensive floor mats for your vehicle.
 What you can do instead is cut up your old carpet into the shape and size of mats and simply place them in your car.
 Not only will you end up saving money, but these mats will be much softer and better looking than the regular car floor mats.
 Moreover, you could even make rectangular foot mats and place them in your home.

-3. Creating New Paths
+Creating New Paths with Old Carpets

 Use your old carpet as a pathway in your garden.
 You could use the whole of it, or you could cut up long strips out of it and lay it out in your garden.
 You can also use bits and pieces of your carpet to protect your flower/vegetable garden from the growth of weeds.
 Simply place them upside down and cover up with mulch or hay for a weed-free pathway.
 Simple, smart and cost-effective!

-4. Sound Absorbers
+Old Carpets as Sound Absorbers

 Use your old carpet to line up the walls of your shed/basement and turn it into a sound studio.
-Throw those loud basement parties and enjoy the music to the hilt as the carpet lining will prevent the sound from reaching the neighbours to a great extent, thanks to the carpet’s noise absorbing properties.
+Throw those loud basement parties and enjoy the music to the hilt as the carpet lining will prevent the sound from reaching the neighbors to a great extent, thanks to the carpet’s noise absorbing properties.
 Never thought of carpets that way, did you?

 This is an easy idea for reusing your old carpet in an innovative way.
 Simply cut the carpet in large pieces, double them up, stuff them up with some foam and stitch around the edges.
 What you have just created is a dog bed cover.
 And thanks to the smooth surface of the carpet, your dog is going to love the comfort it will offer him.
 You should be able to make a couple of these from your carpet.
-Dispose them as and when they get soiled or torn to pieces (dogs love doing that, don’t they?).
+Dispose of them as and when they get soiled or torn to pieces (dogs love doing that, don’t they?).

-6. Weather-Proof the Kennel
+Old Carpets to Weather-Proof the Kennel

 Why should your poor dog get wet in the rains despite taking shelter in his kennel?
-Use the carpet to cover the entrance to the kennel to prevent rain water from entering it.
+Use the carpet to cover the entrance to the kennel to prevent rainwater from entering it.
 Cut a piece out of the carpet and nail it over the entrance making it look like a thick flap.
 Additionally, you could also line the outside walls of the kennel with pieces of the carpet to provide your dog with an additional layer of insulation from the rains.
 Alternatively, line the insides of the kennel walls and floor during winters to provide the dog with warmth.

-7. Saviour from Cat Scratches
+Old Carpets as Saviour from Cat Scratches